plainq/servekit/README.md

 Is a set of well-tested (or not well 🤭) reusable components to speedup day-to-day development of HTTP and gRPC APIs.

+## Docs

+The code should be very straightforward to read, but you always can check the [go docs](https://pkg.go.dev/github.com/plainq/servekit).

 ## On the shoulders of giants

 - [github.com/VictoriaMetrics/metric](https://github.com/VictoriaMetrics/metrics)